khemritolya/prototype.sh/README.md

 # prototype.sh
-The Source Code for Prototype, in BASH
+The Source Code for Prototype, written in the wonderful "language" (?) of bash